 TITLE SEARCH: It is strongly recommended that if you purchase property at a sale you have a title search done immediately to be sure all liens will be foreclosed against the property.
 Any objections to the sale must be made prior to confirmation of the sale and relief, if any, will be by order of the Circuit Judge.
 Confirmation usually takes place ten (10) days after the filing of the report of sale which is filed the day of the sale.

 REQUIREMENTS FOR BIDDING: The requirements for purchase are 10% down with the balance due in 30 days if the purchase price is not paid in full the day of the sale.
-The balance not paid on the day of the sale accrues interest at 12% from the date of sale until paid.
+The balance not paid on the day of the sale accrues at various interest rates per the judgment from the date of sale until paid.
 If you do not pay the entire price in full on the day of the sale, you are required to post a "surety bond" for the balance.
 You must have someone at the sale who has property which has equity in Kentucky at least twice the amount of the bond to sign the bond and guarantee the payment of the balance of the price.
 If the balance is not paid in 30 days, the deposit will be forfeited.